jeffreykegler/hoonlint/misc/whitespace.md

 separated by vertical gaps.
-The comments in the vertical gaps should be aligned with the rune of the hoon which directly contains the Ford horn sequence.
+The comments in the vertical gaps should be aligned with the rune of the hoon which directly contains the Ford hoon sequence.

 ## Ford-2 hones